isaacadams/personalwebsite/README.md

 ## Ideas

+commit activity log
+- pull public commits from github
+- display them in a list on subpage
+- add filter

 .failure log
 - had this interesting today of a "failure log"
 - goes along with the concept that failure is the precursor to success